mottalrd/vim/cheatsheet.md

 * ctrl-z - go back to bash
 * fg <id> - go back to VIM (resume the background process started with ctrl-z)

+# Ex commands
+* :execute "normal! /somestring/\<esc>dw" - search and delete a word using an Ex command
+* q: - opens the edit window for Ex commands

 # Code navigation
 * <ctrl-]> to jump to definition (or g<ctrl-]> to choose the jump)
 * gg=G indent all the file (mapped to <leader>fa)